Pagure/pagure/doc/configuration.rst

 PAGURE_AUTH
 ~~~~~~~~~~~~

-This configuration key allows one to specify which authentication method to use.
+This configuration key specifies which authentication method to use.
-Pagure supports currently two authentication methods, one relying on the
+Pagure currently supports two authentication methods: one relying on the
 Fedora Account System `FAS <https://admin.fedoraproject.org/accounts>`_,
-the other relying on local user accounts.
+and the other using only the local database.
 It can therefore be either ``fas`` or ``local``.

 Defaults to: ``fas``.